alvisespano/Lw/README.md

 #### A few notes on the syntax

-###### Right-handed type applications

-As already said, Lw shares most ML-like syntax with his brothers.
+As already said, Lw shares most of ML's look & feel.
 With a few notable differences though.

+###### Right-handed type applications and ticked type variables

-One tiny detail showed up in the last example: **type applications are right-handed**, unlike typical ML notation.
+One tiny detail has shown up in the last example: **type variables are ticked**, like typical ML notation, but **type applications are right-handed** instead.
 In Lw type applications look like ordinary applications in the expression language, which makes sense for advanced features: value-to-type promotions are more consistent, for example, and writing complex type manipulation functions more straightforward.

-###### Multiple `let`s with a single `in`
+###### Multiple `let`'s with a single `in`

-One bit that makes life easier in Lw - compared to many MLs - is the sugar for multiple let-bindings and the `in` keyword.
-While the plain syntax is as usual `let patt = expr1 in expr2` (remember that a variable identifier is actually a special case of pattern), **multiple `let`s do not need an `in` each, but only the last one does**.
+Another bit that can make life easier in Lw is the sugar for multiple let-bindings with a single final `in` keyword before the body.
+While the general syntax for `let` is the usual `let patt = expr1 in expr2` (don't forget a variable identifier is actually a special case of pattern), **multiple `let`'s do not need an `in` each, but only the last one does**.
-This allows for the following coding style:
+This basically means that `let x = 1 let y = 2 in x, y` is not parsed as an application where the right `let` is the argument and `1` is the applicand as in `let x = 1 (let y = 2 in x, y)` - therefore you must specifiy parentheses in case you are truly willing to do such weird application, which is something rather situational by the way.
+Naturally, the sugar is meant to deal with what typically a user desires, i.e. defining multiple `let`'s:

 ```ocaml
 let k = 11